cantaloupe-project/cantaloupe/README.md

 GraphicsMagick can read/write JPEG2000 files using JasPer, and ImageMagick using OpenJPEG.
 Both of these are very slow.

-ImageIO supports the Java Advanced Imaging library, with which it ought to be able to read this format.
-(This is untested.)
+JPEG2000 support exists in the Java Advanced Imaging (JAI) library, although it isn't much of an improvement on the above.
+See the ImageIoProcessor section for a link to a jar.

 # Custom Development